 These groups represent on average 5 %, 2 %, 1 % and 1 % of household final consumption expenditure, respectively.

 Price dispersion varies significantly between these four product groups, being most pronounced for electricity, gas and other fuels.
-Here, Denmark is by far the most expensive and Turkey the least expensive of all 37 participating countries, while the lowest price level for this category in the EU is reported for Romania.
+Here, Denmark is the most expensive and Turkey the least expensive of all 36 participating countries, while the lowest price level for this category in the EU is reported for Hungary.

 For the other three groups shown in this table the price dispersion is much lower – especially for consumer electronics.

 Among EU Member States, Luxembourg shows the highest price levels for furniture and furnishings and Bulgaria the lowest.
-For household appliances Malta is the most expensive country among EU Member States, while Croatia has the highest PLI for consumer electronics.
-Among all 37 countries, Luxembourg is the most expensive for furniture and furnishings and Iceland for household appliances and consumer electronics.
-The lowest prices for household appliances are reported in Poland, while Ireland is the least expensive EU Member State for consumer electronics.
+For household appliances Malta is the most expensive country among EU Member States, while the Netherlands has the highest PLI for consumer electronics.
+The lowest prices for these two groups are reported in Poland.
+Among all 36 countries, again Luxembourg is the most expensive for furniture and furnishings and Poland the least expensive for household appliances.
+Iceland has the highest price levels for household appliances and for consumer electronics, while Turkey is the least expensive for furniture and for consumer electronics.